 NOTE 2 - BASIS OF PRESENTATION

-The accompanying interim period unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”) and applicable rules and regulations of the U.S. Securities and Exchange Commission (“SEC”) regarding interim financial reporting.
+The accompanying interim period unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”) and applicable rules and regulations of the SEC regarding interim financial reporting.
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 However, in the opinion of management, all adjustments consisting of normal recurring adjustments considered necessary for a fair presentation of the financial position and results of operations have been included and management believes the disclosures that are made are adequate to make the information presented not misleading.

-The condensed balance sheet at December 31, 2017 has been derived from the audited financial statements included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2017 filed with the SEC on March 19, 2018 (the “2017 Annual Report”) but does not include all of the information and footnotes required by GAAP for complete financial statements.
+The condensed balance sheet at December 31, 2019 has been derived from the audited financial statements included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2019 filed with the SEC on March 31, 2020 and amended on April 24, 2020 (as amended, the “2019 Annual Report”), but does not include all of the information and footnotes required by GAAP for complete financial statements.

-The results for the three and six months ended June 30, 2018 are not necessarily indicative of the results expected for the full fiscal year or any other period.
-The accompanying interim period unaudited condensed financial statements and related financial information included in this Quarterly Report on Form 10-Q (“Quarterly Report”) should be read in conjunction with the audited financial statements and notes thereto included in the Company’s 2017 Annual Report.
+The results for the three months ended March 31, 2020 are not necessarily indicative of the results expected for the full fiscal year or any other period.
+The accompanying interim period unaudited condensed financial statements and related financial information included in this Quarterly Report on Form 10-Q (“Quarterly Report”) should be read in conjunction with the audited financial statements and notes thereto included in the Company’s 2019 Annual Report.